viniciustrainotti/terraform-aws-static-website-module/README.md

 ## Usage

-Assuming you have already configured a profile in aws-cli with proper permissions to run terraform.
-You should change values `dev.tfvars` file in environments folder.
+**DISCLAIMER:** The following commands assume you have already configured a profile in aws-cli with proper permissions to run this Terraform configuration.

+You should change the values in the `dev.tfvars` file, in the `environments` folder.

 After change values, execute following steps